 Dry Mouth (Xerostomia)

-Many medications and medical conditions reduce saliva flow.
+Many medications and medical conditions reduce saliva flow, leading to dry mouth.
 Without enough saliva, the risk of cavities and infections increases.

 - Sip water frequently